xxfoundation/elixxir-docs/end_to_end.md

 This is a two party protocol with a couple of assumptions:

 1. Each party has a long term Diffiehellman key pair and a network ID.
-2. Each party learns their partner's long term Diffiehellman public key and network ID by means of a QR code or by using the user discovery protocol.
+2. The sender learns their partner's long term Diffiehellman public key and network ID by means of a QR code or by using the user discovery database.

 Before anything is sent on the network, each party then generates the following: